AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm-and-live-copy.md

 #### Stacked Live Copies {#stacked-live-copies}

-A live copy is known as a stacked Live Copy when it is created as the child of a shallow Live Copy.
+A Live Copy is known as a stacked Live Copy when it is created as the child of a shallow Live Copy.
 It behaves in the same manner as a [nested Live Copy](#nested-live-copies).

 ### Source, Blueprints and Blueprint Configurations {#source-blueprints-and-blueprint-configurations}